 It is the closest snowfield from the city without heading further north east into Hotham or Buller.

 Fear not however, there still is a fair share of cute bakeries, cafes and restaurants without attracting the crowds like the Mornington Peninsula.

-Devastating Black Friday bushfires in 2009 saw Marysville on the brink of complete destruction, yet it has surpassed all notion and completely recovered to its former glory, attracting thousands of visitors each year to explore the best things the Yarra Valley has to offer north of its centre, such as Stevensons Falls and many mild to difficult hiking trails.
+Devastating Black Friday bushfires in 2009 saw Marysville on the brink of complete destruction, yet it has surpassed all notion and completely recovered to its former glory, seeing thousands of visitors each year to explore the Yarra Valley attractions, such as Stevensons Falls and numerous mild to difficult hiking trails.